awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-troubleshooting.md

 ## TargetNotConnected<a name="ssh-target-not-connected"></a>

 **Problem**: You try to start a session, but the system returns the error message, "An error occurred \(TargetNotConnected\) when calling the StartSession operation: *InstanceID* isn't connected\."
-+ **Solution**: This error is returned when the specified target instance for the session isn't fully configured for use with Session Manager\.
++ **Solution A**: This error is returned when the specified target instance for the session isn't fully configured for use with Session Manager\.
 For information, see [Setting up Session Manager](session-manager-getting-started.md)\.
++ **Solution B**: This error is also returned if you attempt to start a session on an instance that is located in a different AWS account or AWS Region\.

 ## Blank screen displays after starting a session<a name="session-manager-troubleshooting-start-blank-screen"></a>